Bhaskar-kumar-arya/GeminiLive-Assistant-Android/DOCS_Optimized/AndroidAssistant_ProjectStatusAndRoadmap.md

                 *   *Note: The service initializes `WebRTCManager`, which is responsible for receiving and playing the remote audio track via WebRTC.
 User confirms hearing Gemini, so this path is functional.*
             *   [x] **2.3.3.
 WebRTC Signaling via Service**: Ensure `WEBRTC_OFFER`, `WEBRTC_ANSWER`, `WEBRTC_ICE_CANDIDATE` messages are sent/received via the `GeminiWebSocketClient` instance owned by the service.
                 *   *Note: Signaling messages (offers, answers, ICE candidates) are handled correctly, enabling the WebRTC session.
 Outgoing messages via `WebRTCManager` and incoming messages via `geminiRepository.observeServerMessages()` are functional.*
+                *   *Note: Client-side TURN/STUN configuration has been successfully implemented in `WebRTCManager.kt` to enhance WebRTC connection reliability.*
         *   [ ] **2.4.
 WebSocket Audio Playback (`AudioPlayer` in Service)**:
             *   Integrate `AudioPlayer` to handle `AUDIO_CHUNK` messages from the server (Gemini's voice via WebSocket path) and play them.
             *   Ensure thread-safe audio queueing and playback managed by the service.